 Production Data

 : data developed by business service consumers and business service providers within a Production Data Environment.
-It MUST not be used as a source for Test Data.
+It must not be used as a source for Test Data.

 Production Data Environment

 : an environment that contains datastores of production data.
 Best practice is to only have one environment (PROD) be a production data environment.
 Contrast with Non-Production Data Environment.